talvivaaraj/azuredevtestlabs/README.md

 ### Use cases
-1) Using default parameters (see and modify parameters in the script, parameter section)
+CASE 1) Using default parameters (see and modify parameters in the script, parameter section)

 ```
 ./add_csv_users_to_Az_devtestlab.ps1
 ```

-2) Specify CSV file from command line.
+CASE 2) Specify CSV file from command line.
 Other parameters (subscription id, resource group and lab name) are as default

 ```
  ./add_csv_users_to_Az_devtestlab.ps1 -file "users.csv"
 ```

-3) Specify CSV file and lab name.
+CASE 3) Specify CSV file and lab name.
 Other parameters (resource group, subscription id) as default

 ```
 ./add_csv_users_to_Az_devtestlab.ps1 -file "myUsers.csv" -lab "myLab"
 ```

-4) Specify all parameters from command line.
+CASE 4) Specify all parameters from command line.
 No default parameters will be used.

 ```
 ./add_csv_users_to_Az_devtestlab.ps1 -file "myUsers.csv" -sub "my-az-subscription-id" -rg "myResourceGroup" -lab "myLab"